elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-can-artifacts-and-symbolism-tell-us-about-prehistoric-societies.md

 url: /learn/education-studies/questions/what-can-artifacts-and-symbolism-tell-us-about-prehistoric-societies
 score: -1.0
 related_article1:
-    id: 168375
+    id: 168381
-    title: How do primary sources contribute to historical research, and what are their limitations?
+    title: >-
+        What were the effects of glacial and interglacial periods on human evolution?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-primary-sources-contribute-to-historical-research-and-what-are-their-limitations
+    url: /learn/education-studies/questions/what-were-the-effects-of-glacial-and-interglacial-periods-on-human-evolution
 related_article2:
-    id: 168389
+    id: 168390
-    title: What technological advancements were introduced during the Iron Age?
+    title: >-
+        How does genetic data help in tracing human migration patterns?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-technological-advancements-were-introduced-during-the-iron-age
+    url: /learn/education-studies/questions/how-does-genetic-data-help-in-tracing-human-migration-patterns
 related_article3:
-    id: 168376
+    id: 168391
+    title: >-
-    title: What role do oral histories play in shaping our understanding of the past?
+        What role did kinship play in the social structures of early societies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-do-oral-histories-play-in-shaping-our-understanding-of-the-past
+    url: /learn/education-studies/questions/what-role-did-kinship-play-in-the-social-structures-of-early-societies
 related_article4:
-    id: 168385
+    id: 168375
-    title: What are the defining characteristics of a civilization?
+    title: >-
+        How do primary sources contribute to historical research, and what are their limitations?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-defining-characteristics-of-a-civilization
+    url: /learn/education-studies/questions/how-do-primary-sources-contribute-to-historical-research-and-what-are-their-limitations
 related_article5:
-    id: 168392
+    id: 168395
-    title: How did hunting and gathering societies organize themselves socially?
+    title: >-
+        What types of historical evidence are used to study past societies?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-hunting-and-gathering-societies-organize-themselves-socially
+    url: /learn/education-studies/questions/what-types-of-historical-evidence-are-used-to-study-past-societies
 ---

 &nbsp;